This article provides a step-by-step walkthrough of DivvyHQ's content import tool, which can be used to bulk import content data from a CSV file.

 The Divvy Details

 If you’ve been living in spreadsheet hell, DivvyHQ provides a simple import tool that enables bulk importing of your content data from a CSV file.
-From the Calendar Admin, click the Content Imports tab and then click the “New Import” button in the top right.
+From the Calendar Admin, click the Content Imports tab.

 The key to success is to ensure that Divvy can recognize and map your data to the corresponding fields, team members and meta data that you’ve loaded into your DivvyHQ account.
 For example: If team member names and meta data is spelled differently between your spreadsheet and your Divvy account, the import process may result in data inaccuracies.